 New CMO Jennifer Nobui joined Shopko Optical, an affiliate of Monarch Alternative Capital, in 2021.
-She arrived to find a business poised for growth, with a board eager to accelerate progress.
-She quickly identified initial changes to the marketing plan and began implementing new tactics with her team.
+She arrived to find a business ready to grow, with a board eager to accelerate progress.
+She quickly identified opportunities within the marketing plan and began implementing a few new tactics with her team.
 Executing with speed was prioritized, but the board was not yet satisfied or clear on the growth strategy, especially for a segment of the business in need of a swift turnaround.

-We partnered with Jennifer to make the strategic marketing plan cohesive and easy to understand, for everyone in the organization.
-In addition to summarizing her initial ideas, our external perspective added a few new areas for consideration.
-These new thoughts pushed the thinking in areas that had been overlooked or deprioritized for a later date.
+We partnered with Jennifer to build a new strategic marketing plan that was cohesive and easy to understand, for everyone in the organization.
+Our external perspective and disciplined approach brought new areas into focus that were previously overlooked or deprioritized for a later date.